outpaddling/LPJS/README.md

 but all such features shall be optional, implemented and installed separately as 3rd-party plugins or other types of add-ons.

+## Hardware Requirements

+LPJS can manage the resources of anything from a single computer to a network of thousands.
+Large clusters have not yet been tested, but LPJS is highly efficient, so we expect it to scale well.

+There are many tasks that are just a little too intense for a single PC to handle quickly.
+Many common bioinformatics analyses, such as RNA-Seq differential expression (DE), fall into this category.
+A DE analysis for a large genome might take several days on a single PC.
+Putting together a small cluster can reduce this to less than a day.

+A small cluster or grid consisting of up to a dozen or so ordinary PCs can often be run in an office environment with no special power or cooling.
+There are many good options today, such as the Apple Silicon Mac Mini or Mac Studio, the Lenovo ThinkCentre Tiny with Ryzen processors, etc.
+These machines are compact enough to stack several of them on a desktop, require minimal power, are relatively quiet.

+Large clusters are typically built using rack-mount servers that can draw over 300 watts each.
+Such servers are very noisy and, five of them will require more power than a typical 15 amp (~1500 watt) wall outlet can provide.
+The heat they generate is enough to keep an average apartment warm in the dead of winter, so a special cooling system is needed to dissipate it.

 ## Software Deployment